With so many rides, shows, and attractions, it can be hard to know where to start at Disney World. But don’t worry, we’re here to help!

 This happens in the mornings at Magic Kingdom, kind of like their welcoming act to bring you into the park!
 It’s a very “Mary Poppins” themed show, and oh so cute!

-Festival of the Fantasy Parade
+Disney Festival Of Fantasy Parade

-Nightlife at Disney
+Nightlife and Nighttime Activities at Disney

 Some would say that I saved the best for last- and that is probably the case!
 If we were going to cover ALL of the options for entertainment after dark at Disney we would be here awhile.
 Let’s look at some of the favorites!